 Infrastructure: Investment banking and building services for national and local council infrastructure.

 Sovereign Accounting and Auditing service.

-The Sovereign Bank: A banking entity providing SME services, savings and retail services.
+The Sovereign Bank: A banking entity providing retail and SME services, savings and services.

 Core defence industries.